Deon Yelder: Kansas City Chiefs

 Yelder was signed to the Kansas City Chiefs practice squad on October 4, 2018.
 He was promoted by the Chiefs to the active roster on October 23, 2018.
 Yelder made NFL debut on October 28, 2018, in a 30–23 win against the Denver Broncos, appearing on special teams.
 He appeared in three games on special teams during his rookie season.

 Yelder caught his first career pass, a 24-yard reception from Patrick Mahomes, in a 34–30 win over the Detroit Lions in 2019.
 He played in all three of the Chiefs playoff games, catching a pass for 11 yards in the team's Divisional Round win over the Houston Texans and playing in the Chiefs' victory over the San Francisco 49ers in Super Bowl LIV.

 Yelder signed a one-year exclusive-rights free agent tender with the Chiefs on April 20, 2020.
 He was placed on injured reserve on January 16, 2021.
 On February 6, 2021, Yelder was activated off of injured reserve ahead of Super Bowl LV against the Tampa Bay Buccaneers.

 Washington Football Team

 Yelder signed with the Washington Football Team on May 5, 2021, but was waived prior to the season on July 27, 2021.

 Tennessee Titans

 Yelder signed with the Tennessee Titans on August 15, 2021, but was waived the next day.

 Tampa Bay Buccaneers

 On September 1, 2021, Yelder signed with the Tampa Bay Buccaneers practice squad.
 He was released on November 10.

 New York Giants

 On November 25, 2021, Yelder signed with the New York Giants practice squad.
 His contract expired when the teams season ended on January 9, 2022.

 Arizona Cardinals

 On January 19, 2022, Yelder signed a reserve/future contract with the Arizona Cardinals.
 He was released on August 19.

 San Antonio Brahmas

 The San Antonio Brahmas selected Yelder in the 13th round of the 2023 XFL Supplemental Draft on January 1, 2023.
+He was removed from the roster on September 1, 2023.